Arkadiusz Chęciński

-Arkadiusz Chęciński (born 5 June 1971) - mayor of Sosnowiec, Polish entrepreneur and Councilor.
+Arkadiusz Janusz Chęciński (born 5 June 1971) is a Polish politician who has served as mayor of Sosnowiec since 2014.

 Memoir

 Arkadiusz Chęciński was born in Sosnowiec on 5 June 1971.
 He graduated Wyższa Szkoła Humanitas in Sosnowiec.
 He's associated with Civic Platform.
-In 2006 Chęciński unsuccessfully tried to get a City Council mandate.
+In 2006, Chęciński unsuccessfully tried to get a City Council mandate.
 In next term of City Council he finally got a Councilor mandate.
-In 2013 he was elected to the management of Silesian Voivodeship.
+In 2013, he was elected to the management of Silesian Voivodeship.

 Since 2014 Chęciński is the mayor of Sosnowiec city.
-In 2018 he was elected on second term (66,7% votes).
+In 2018, he was elected on second term (66,7% votes).

 During the parliament campaign in 2019 he was supporting Mateusz Bochenek.